MalcolmMcLean/babyxrc/README.md

 licence data to open source resources that might be GPLed.

 Often you want add an entire directory.
-This cannot be achieved portably because there is no way to traversea directory tree in ANSI C. However there is now a solution which uses the supplementary program directorttoxml.
+This cannot be achieved portably because there is no way to traverse a directory tree in ANSI C. However there is now a solution which uses the supplementary program directorytoxml.
 It's documented [here](http://malcolmmclean.github.io/babyxrc/importingdirectories.html).

 Currently I use the resource compiler myself, and the intention is